ret2basic/LearnAllTheThings/README.md

 # Learn All The Things

-This project contains my notes and exercise solutions from various books, online courses, tutorials, and etc.
+This project contains my notes and exercise solutions from various courses, books, tutorials, and etc.